klaussilveira/xmlseclibs/README.md

 # xmlseclibs
+By Rob Richards

-Note: this is an unofficial clone, development takes place on https://code.google.com/p/xmlseclibs/
+This is an unofficial fork, containing several patches.
+Official development takes place on https://code.google.com/p/xmlseclibs/

-xmlseclibs is a library written in PHP for working with XML Encryption and Signatures.

-xmlseclibs requires PHP version 5 or greater.
+xmlseclibs is a library written in PHP for working with XML Encryption and Signatures. xmlseclibs requires PHP version 5 or greater.

-The author of xmlseclibs is Rob Richards.